Unity-Technologies/ml-agents/docs/Installation-Windows.md

         width="500" border="10" />
 </p>

-Lastly, you should test to see if everything installed properly.
-You can do this to see if TensorFlow can identify your GPU.
-In an Anaconda Prompt, with the ml-agents Conda environment activated, type in the following command:
+Lastly, you should test to see if everything installed properly and that TensorFlow can identify your GPU.
+In the same Anaconda Prompt, type in the following command:

 ```
 python